MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 3 - Create a single WebView in MainWindow.xaml

-Now let's add a WebView to the main window.
+Now let's add a WebView to your application.

 1. Open the **MainWindow.xaml** file.
 Add the **WebView2** XML namespace by inserting the following line inside the `<Window/>` tag: